-Time is not our friend.
-As time passes the effects of gravity and the loss of natural skin tone and elasticity take their toll on our appearance.
-This is true in all areas of our bodies including the breasts.
-These factors, in combination with pregnancy and nursing, often wreak havoc, causing a loss of fullness and loss of a youthful appearance.Have a Question
+Time is not our friend, and as it passes, the effects of gravity and the loss of natural skin tone and elasticity begin to take a toll on our appearance.
+This is true in all areas of our bodies, including the breasts.
+These factors, in combination with pregnancy and nursing, often wreak havoc, causing a loss of fullness and a loss of your youthful look.
+Breast lift surgery, or mastopexy, is designed to reshape the breasts to achieve a lifted and aesthetically pleasing appearance.Have a Question

 What is a Breast Lift?

-A breast lift or mastopexy in New Jersey is intended to improve sagging, drooping breasts caused by pregnancy, fluctuations in weight, heredity and hormonal fluxes (menopause).
+A breast lift is intended to improve sagging, drooping breasts caused by pregnancy, weight changes, heredity, and hormonal fluxes (menopause).
 The skin stretches as a result of these conditions and loses some of its elasticity.
-A breast lift can restore the breast to a more youthful appearance by adjusting the nipple height and tightening the breast skin and tissue.
+A breast lift is an outpatient procedure that restores the breasts to a more youthful appearance by adjusting the nipple height and tightening the breast skin and tissue.
 The areola (pigmented area around the nipple) is frequently reduced in size during a mastopexy.
-The cup size does not change with uplift alone, but can be increased if the surgery is performed in conjunction with breast augmentation.
+The cup size does not change with a lift by itself, but it can be increased if the surgery is performed in conjunction with breast augmentation.

 Am I a good candidate for a Breast Lift?

 To determine if you are a candidate for breast lift surgery, Dr. Friedlander will consider the size, shape, distribution, and droop in your natural breast tissue prior to making any recommendations.
 She is mindful of all of your concerns such as desired shape and size, scars, and lifestyle issues and will review your options and explain the benefits of each with you.
 If you are healthy, have a positive outlook on life, and are finished having children, then you are a good candidate for surgery.

 If you have any of the following, a breast lift may be for you:

 - Breasts that droop or sag